go-gl/mathgl/README.md

 The old repository, before the split between the 32-bit and 64-bit subpackages, is kept at github.com/Jragonmiris/mathgl (the old repository path), but is no longer maintained.

-Note that currently the examples do not work and need to be updated for the new library.
+The examples are now working!
+Go look at the examples folder for working examples of how to use the code!

 Contributing
 ============